Highlights From Our Core Program Areas

 Family Housing Fund also supports zoning changes that are responsive to communities’ needs.
 Recently, we have helped convene experts, policy makers, and stakeholders to learn more about inclusionary zoning, which you can read about via the Federal Reserve Bank of Minneapolis.

 Half of our region’s affordable housing is considered naturally occurring affordable housing (NOAH), which is affordable on the private market without public subsidy due to factors such as age.
 We estimate 1,300 of these affordable units are lost each year after sale or following renovation.
 Family Housing Fund supports the preservation of NOAH and has targeted efforts for the preservation of townhomes and manufactured home communities.
-We have established a Preservation Pipeline to connect preservation-oriented buyers and sellers to each other and to resources, including a tax brief on bargain sales.
+We have compiled several for NOAH preservation, including this tax brief on bargain sales.

 Family Housing Fund supports local governments in optimizing public resources and processes for creating new affordable housing opportunities.
 We have created a set of resources for policy makers that inventories public lands strategies used across the country, including sample ordinances to create a proactive policy of utilizing public lands for affordable housing.
 Prioritizing public lands for affordable housing could advance equitable transit-oriented opportunity, ensuring new transit development connects low-income residents and communities of color to regional economic opportunity.